 I am trying to find the right way to describe 2016.
 Facebook statuses yesterday didn’t help; many shared my sentiments but used language I would rather not use here.
 Needless to say, the words used to describe last year were not positive.
 I can understand why.
 First Brexit, then the US election.
 Last year was the hottest on record, and in many ways by the end of the year, the future looked a little bleak.

 I spent yesterday reading some of The Guardian’s Reasons to be Hopeful pages, which were somewhat inspiring.
 Looking back at my own year, things were, by and large, fine.
 I finished my first year of teaching and started my second.
-I went to North Korea – and returned.
 I improved, albeit slowly, my Chinese language ability.
 And I had my proposal for a book chapter accepted.
 So I can’t really complain too much.

 Now, it is the new year.
 It is 2017.
 This year will likely be equally momentous.
 The British government is supposedly going to trigger Article 50 by the end of March.
 Donald Trump will be inaugurated as the new US President this month… And here, I could, potentially move on to other things come the summer.